I certainly can't remember the time on that early morning the

 Hop On Hop Off Tours was across GCT on 42nd Street.
 After a 15

-minute wait the bus arrived and several of us boarded.
+minute wait the bus arrives and several of us board.
 It must

-have been the first stop because it was empty.
+have been the first stop because it is empty.
 The traffic was

-congested and it seemed every block took twice as long to get
+congested and seemed every block took twice as long to get thru.

 The view from the top deck.